Redislabs-Solution-Architects/AWS-microservices-workshop-hugo/content/50_Conclusion/_index.md

 * Redis can [implement leaderboards] very efficiently; something that SQL really struggles to do!
 * Redis supports [geospatial] indexes, so you can easily provide sophisticated mapping interfaces to users

-I hope that this has persuaded you to think more about Redis and maybe consider looking it at as so much more than a cache!
+These are just a few of the many features of Redis that often go unknown and unappreciated.
+I hope that this workshop has persuaded you to think more about Redis and maybe consider looking it at as so much more than a cache!

 ----------
 [Redisinsight]: https://redislabs.com/redis-enterprise/redis-insight/